-L'Autre Chose Brown Suede Ankle Boot (£360)
+L'Autre Chose Milk-White Nappa Ankle Boot (£380)

 Style Notes: If you like your shoes to feature various points of difference, then L'Autre Chose should be marked in indelible ink on your shopping list.

-Style Notes: If you feel like all of the brands in this gallery are too expensive, French catalogue La Redoute will be your saviour.
+Style Notes: If you feel like all of the brands in this gallery are too expensive, French catalogue La Redoute will be your savior.
 Full of classic pieces at a much lower price point (its in-house labels are really quite good), this website also stocks other designer brands.

 What to Buy: It's where I'll be stocking up knitwear that won't break the bank.

 Style Notes: Clergerie shoes are well known for being beautifully made and very practical in their design.
-As such you'll find an array of influencers who adore the wearable, slightly masculine styles.
+As such, you'll find an array of influencers who adore the wearable, slightly masculine styles.